Tanzania 10-26 March 2022

 Adjacent to the gate, a small puddle of water caught our attention, drawing an array of birds seeking refreshment.
 Among them, a particularly striking avian beauty stood out—a Red-cheeked Cordon-bleu.
 Adding to the colours surrounding us, a group of Red-billed Firefinches joined the scene, their plumage displaying various shades of red.

 Then we soon met with the arrival of a Crimson-rumped Waxbill, showcasing its distinctive crimson rear plumage.
-It was enriched by the presence of a Northern Grey-headed Sparrow and a Parrot-billed Sparrow, and finally, a Beautiful Sunbird, that lived up to its name, came and perched on a wire, adding more colours to the scene.
+It was enriched by the presence of a Northern Grey-headed Sparrow and a Parrot-billed Sparrow, and finally, a Gorgeous Sunbird, that lived up to its name, came and perched on a wire, adding more colours to the scene.

 Upon entering the reserve, we soon met a Northern White-crowned Shrike perched on a branch, then greeted by a magnificent African Hawk-Eagle, then a Von der Decken’s Hornbill showed up, followed by a vibrant burst of blue hues caught our attention, a Lilac-breasted Roller and Superb Starling.
 Then the yellow colours showed up on a Yellow-necked Spurfowl and Pangani Longclaw.